The Mystery of the Expanding Universe

 First of all is the issue of ’stretching the fabric of space’; why do galaxies tend to expand relative to each other and not constituents of atoms.
 Well, it’s an observational fact.
 We know by measuring the light of atomic transitions arriving from distant galaxies that the atoms ’there’ are the same size as the atoms ’here’ on earth.
 These atomic transitions depend on the length scale of space, as well as other parameters.
 You might argue that the red shift confuses the issue but by looking at ratios of several transitions any red shift effect cancels out.
 The agreement between theoretical calculations and observed ratios of abundance of light elements at the beginnings of the ’big bang’ is additional evidence.

-The Hubble expansion rate, on the other hand, is driven by gravity and the equations of general relativity.
-It’s like after the ’Big Bang’ , or as Calvin said ’The Big Kablooie’, things just started flying apart and have continued, in the past slowing down but more recently speeding up.
+Changes in the Hubble expansion rate, on the other hand, are driven by gravity and the equations of general relativity.
+It's like after the 'Big Bang' , or as Calvin said 'The Big Kablooie', things just started flying apart and have continued, in the past slowing down but more recently speeding up.
 Given the average density of matter and energy in the universe, the expansion rate, as well as its acceleration can be calculated.
-The latest wrinkle is an additional repulsive term called ’dark energy’ that seems to be needed in order to explain recent observational evidence of expansion acceleration.
+The latest wrinkle is an additional repulsive term called 'dark energy' that seems to be needed in order to explain recent observational evidence of expansion acceleration.
 But that is another story.

 LeeH

-(published on 07/26/07)
+(published on 10/22/2007)

--david (age 48)
+- david (age 48)

 UK